Menu

 I could make a photo collage to include here, but I have so much great winter content on Instagram that it would be a waste.
 So I highly suggest checking out the hashtag #layersbylauraperuchi on insta – which has a series of reels showing ideas for winter outfits.
 Also, check the two videos below where I show 6 different outfits and how I put them together.

-More winter outfits ideas
+More winter outfit ideas

 I must confess: winter is not my favorite season.
 Short days and low temperatures make me sad and discourage me.
 But, on the other hand, it’s when I feel more creative about dressing – I think fashion ends up becoming my escape valve and my way of facing the season in a good way.
 This is my tenth winter here, and since I arrived, I’ve learned a lot and I improved my style and tricks.
 My biggest source of inspiration for ideas is Pinterest – and I have a folder with dozens of saved looks to inspire me – you can check them out below and I hope the ideas help you!
 PS: this folder is on my Portuguese account – but you can also follow me on Pinterest on my English account.